markdunphy/nbd.php-dbal/README.md

 [![Dependency Status](https://www.versioneye.com/user/projects/55240746971f7847ca0006e0/badge.svg?style=flat)](https://www.versioneye.com/user/projects/55240746971f7847ca0006e0)

 # behance/nbd.php-dbal
 There are million of database adapters out there.
-But very few tick all (our very specific) boxes:
+But very few tick all (our very specific) boxes

+### Goals
+---

 1. Very minimal dependencies, to be used in very diverse environments
 2. Make every attempt to shield connection and management logic from implementer